MaxYari/OpenMWExperimentalMods/README.md

 A mod for testing an experimental OpenMW physics branch.
 Grab and drag objects around by holding X in a similar (but not as granular) fashion to Oblivion/Skyrim.
 Press LMB while holding an object to throw it.
 Thrown items can damage NPCs.
 The damage and the throw strength are dependent on your strength stat.

+### PlayerMovement

+A mod for testing new actor movement bindings.
+Press jump in the air to air-dash.